Table of Contents

 Benefits of Vasaka Gulkand

-Vasaka Gulkand is traditionally indicated in treatment of tuberculosis.
+Vasaka Gulkand is traditionally indicated in the treatment of tuberculosis.

-This preparation is also useful in treatment of respiratory infections such as cold, cough, bronchitis etc.
+This preparation is also useful in the treatment of respiratory infections such as cold, cough, bronchitis, etc.

 The dose of Vasaka Gulkand is 1 to 2 teaspoonfuls with a glass of lukewarm milk.

 Justicia adhatoda Dosage

 The recommended dosage of Adhatoda vasica is given below:

 - Fresh Leaf Juice: 5-10 ml of the juice extracted from the fresh leaves.

 - Dry Leaf Powder: 3-5 gram.